QuTech-Delft/netqasm/docs/quickstart/file_structure.rst

 The ``results.yaml`` file contains the Python directory that is ``return`` ed at the end of the ``main`` function in the source code.
 It lists these results for each of the roles in the application.

-It also lists the returns values of the backend, if any.
-TODO: how and when?

 ++++++++++++++++
 Instruction logs